databrickslabs/ucx/README.md

 On Azure, it creates a principal with `Storage Blob Data Contributor` role assignment on every storage account using Azure Resource Manager APIs.

-This command is one of prerequisites for the [table migration workflow](#table-migration).
+This command is one of prerequisites for the [table migration process](#table-migration).

 [[back to top](#databricks-labs-ucx)]